Sessions

 • Directories start collapsed.
 Click a directory row to expand it and reveal its touched descendants.
 Click again to collapse.

 • Each row ends with a stacked mini-bar (reads vs. writes) and the total call count.
 Hovering the bar shows a tooltip like 3 reads, 2 writes.
 Reads are rendered in the accent colour; writes share a second, warmer hue.
-All write-style tools (Write, Edit, MultiEdit, NotebookEdit) share the write colour — the UI does not distinguish between them.
+Every write-style operation shares the write colour — the UI does not distinguish between them.

 • File icons reuse the File Browser badge palette (two-letter extension label coloured per language) so the visual cue matches.